 Did you know that testicular cancer is the most prevalent cancer in men aged 15 to 29?
+Symptoms often appear as the tumour grows and causes changes in the body.
 The good news is that it’s also among the most treatable when caught early.
-Don’t just take my word for it, let these testicles do the talking.
+But don’t just take my word for it, let these testicles do the talking.

 FCB believed that finding a way to reduce the awkwardness around the topic of testicular cancer could get a conversation started.
 In turn that would increase the chances of early detection, since men don’t really like to talk about testicular cancer.